 hollow slender tube used to suck up liquids; something of little importance; pale yellow color that looks like the color of straw

-Th idiom ‘the final / last straw’ is originated from the proverb ‘It is the last straw that breaks the camel’s back’.
-It has been used since the mid 1700s.
-People used to get help from animals like camel for transporting their goods before the modern forms of transportation.
-Actually there is a story behind this idiom.
+The idiom ‘the final/last straw’ originated from the proverb ‘It is the last straw that breaks the camel’s back’.
+It has been used since the mid-1700s.
+People used to get help from animals like camels for transporting their goods before the modern forms of transportation.
+Actually, there is a story behind this idiom.

 There was a rich man who used camels to transport his straw.
 He would load as much straw as he could on them in order to get the most out of the animals.
 One day he proceeded to load one last piece of straw onto the camel’s back and the camel collapsed.
 His back had broken and the man was unable to move any straw.
 This may just be a story, but it clearly proves the origin of this particular phrase.

-Let’s take a look at some examples about this idiom to understand it better:
+Let’s take a look at some examples of this idiom to understand it better:

-• His father death was the last straw after his bankruptcy.
+• His father’s death was the last straw after his bankruptcy.

 • He’s been late before, but this one is going to be the final straw.